Janette H. Ok

 Bio

-Ok has contributed to various edited volumes, including At this Time: Dialogues in Theological Education (Eerdmans, 2026) and T&T Clark Handbook of Asian American Biblical Hermeneutics (2019).
-Her book Constructing Ethnic Identity in 1 Peter: Who You Are No Longer (T&T Clark, 2021) examines why and how the author of 1 Peter presents Christian identity as an ethnic identity.
-She is coeditor of The New Testament in Color: A Multiethnic Commentary on the New Testament (IVP Academic, 2024).
-Currently, she is writing a commentary on the Letters of John (Eerdmans’ NICNT Series) and coauthoring a book on reading the New Testament as Asian Americans (forthcoming with Baker Academic).
+Ok has contributed to numerous edited volumes, including At This Time: Dialogues in Theological Education and the T&T Clark Handbook of Asian American Biblical Hermeneutics.
+She is the author of Constructing Ethnic Identity in 1 Peter: Who You Are No Longer and coeditor of The New Testament in Color: A Multiethnic Commentary on the New Testament, which received the 2025 Christianity Today Book Award for Biblical Studies.
+She is currently writing a commentary on the Letters of John and coauthoring a book on reading the New Testament as Asian Americans.